National Monument

 Killeshin Church (Romanesque Doorway) Co.
 Laois

-Killeshin (small village in County Laois) derives its name from one of the abbots of its famous monastery – Uisin, meaning the Cell or church of Uisin.
-It is situated just five kilometres west of Carlow town and overlooks the picturesque Barrow Valley.
-Located close to the border with Co.
-Carlow, the small medieval church […]
+What makes Killeshin Church quite unique and different from all the others is its stone-carved Romanesque Doorway.
+Killeshin is a small village in County Laois.
+Derives its name from one of the abbots of its famous monastery – Uisin, meaning the Cell or church of Uisin.
+It is situated just five kilometers west of Carlow […]

 Read More